sslab-gatech/Rudra-PoC/REPORTING.md

 - **crate**: (string) the name of the target crate
 - **version**: (string) the version of the target crate to test the poc
-  - The latest version at the time of reporting
+  - The latest version in the index
 - **indexed_name**: (optional string) the name of the target crate in the index
   - This option is only needed when the crate is renamed or the bug was moved to another subcrate
 - **indexed_version**: (optional string) the version of the target in the index